alamenai/sun-ui/README.md

 ## :rocket: Mission

-My mission through this project is to simplify the UI design for **FRONT-END** developers using specific tactics and quick tips explained from a developer's point-of-view.
+My mission through this project is to simplify the UI design for **FRONT-END** developers using specific tactics and practical tips explained from a developer's point-of-view.

 ## :bouquet: Value